|Nutrition Facts (per serving)|

 In a small bowl, combine brown sugar and mustard.
 Stir to blend thoroughly.

 Moisten mixture with just enough cola to make a smooth paste.
 Reserve remaining cola and set mustard-sugar paste aside.

 Rub ham with mustard-sugar paste mixture.
-If desired, insert a whole clove in each intersection of the diamond pattern.
+If desired, insert a whole clove in the center of each diamond pattern.

 Place ham in slow cooker and add remaining cola.

 Cover the pot and cook on HIGH for 1 hour.
 Turn slow cooker to LOW and continue cooking ham for about 7 to 9 hours.
 Use an instant-read food thermometer inserted into the thickest part of the ham, not touching bone or fat, to ensure the ham has reached the safe temperature – 140 F for fully cooked, and 145 F if not pre-cooked.